blazecolby/blazecolby.github.io/docs/ui-components/typography.md

 }
 # For each label there will be a unique id and a given name.
 ```
-Optional: if there are a lot of labels then a script can be written to transfer the csv info into a .pbtxt file format.
+Optional: if there are a lot of labels then a script can be written to transfer the csv info into a .pbtxt file format.<br />
 Below is an example script that allows us to create a .pbtxt for a training/test set.
 The pbtxt can also be refered to as a labelmap.
 ```
 filename = 'train_labels.csv'